animo/siera-cli/docs/contributing.md

 ## Fixes

-If you have a fix, go straight to "Getting setup".
+If you have a fix, go straight to "Getting set up".

 ## Features